Corporate Governance

 (Performance-linked remuneration)

-• Company performance component = Basic remuneration for the preceding fiscal year × Company performance coefficient for each position × Level of achievement of Company performance for the preceding fiscal year
+• Company performance component = Basic remuneration for the preceding fiscal year × percentage of business division performance portion for each position × Level of achievement of Company performance for the preceding fiscal year

-• Individual performance component = Basic remuneration for the preceding fiscal year × Individual performance coefficient for each position × Level of achievement of individual performance for the preceding fiscal year and the result of the individual evaluation
+• Business division performance component = Basic remuneration for the preceding fiscal year × percentage of business division performance portion for each position × Level of achievement of operating profit of the division under charge + evaluation of activity KPIs for medium-term issues in each business division

 Variable remuneration is determined by combining the Company performance and individual performance components calculated as shown above.